 - 1 lime

-- 1 cup chicken stock (optional, have ready to get sauce to desired thickness)
+- 1 cup chicken or vegetable stock (optional, have ready to get sauce to desired thickness)

 - Salt and pepper